anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 The “type” string contains a value registered with IANA in the RDAP JSON Values registry.
 This registry does not contain any formalism to describe the data to be redacted.
 The “description” string contains any text and has no definition.
-Therefore, RFC 9537 does not describe a mechanism for a client implementer to determine the information that is to be redacted.
+Therefore, RFC 9537 does not describe a mechanism for a client implementer to "explicitly" determine the information that is to be redacted.

 Client implementers must therefore devise a method not given by RFC 9537.